-Crimes Involving Minors: Any person 18 years of age or older who manufactures, distributes, delivers, dispenses or sells controlled substances to a person under the age of 18 years shall be punished by the next higher penalty classification for a first offense or second offense involving drugs such as heroin or cocaine.
-The law also provides for an enhanced penalty for anyone 18 years of age or older to employ, use, persuade, or coerce any person under the age of 18 years to manufacture, transport, distribute, carry, deliver, dispense, or possess with intent to do the same of a controlled substance or a counterfeit controlled substance.
+Crimes Involving Minors: Any person eighteen years of age or older who knowingly or intentionally manufactures, distributes, delivers, dispenses, or possesses with intent to manufacture, distribute, deliver, or dispense a controlled substance or a counterfeit controlled substance (i) to a person under the age of eighteen years, (ii) in, on, or within one thousand feet of the real property comprising a public or private elementary, vocational, or secondary school, a community college, a public or private college, junior college, or university, or a playground, or (iii) within one hundred feet of a public or private youth center, public swimming pool, or video arcade facility shall be punished by the next higher penalty classification.
+The Act also provides for an enhanced penalty for any person eighteen years of age or older to knowingly and intentionally employ, hire, use, cause, persuade, coax, induce, entice, seduce, or coerce any person under the age of eighteen years to manufacture, transport, distribute, carry, deliver, dispense, prepare for delivery, offer for delivery, or possess with intent to do the same a controlled substance or a counterfeit controlled substance.
 Neb.
-Rev. Stat. § 28-416(4) and (5) (Reissue 2008).

-Property Forfeiture: Property used to manufacture, sell or deliver controlled substances can be seized and forfeited to the state.
-Property subject to forfeiture may include money, vehicles, boats, and aircraft.
+Rev. Stat. § 28-416(4)(a) and 5(a)(Reissue 2016).
+The Act also provides that if the person convicted of violating this section is eighteen years of age or younger, the court may as part of the conviction impound their motor vehicle licenses or permits and require such person to attend a drug education class, with subsequent offenses having greater penalties.
 Neb.
-Rev. Stat. § 28-431 (Reissue 2008).
+Rev. Stat. § 28-416(19)(Reissue 2016),